ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/bsc-exercise.md

 # BSC Exercise

-In this exercise you will learn how to write a board support crate by implementing buttons and the UARTE peripheral.
+In this exercise you will learn how to write a *Board Support Crate* (or BSC, also known as a *Board Support Package*) by implementing support for handling button presses, and support for using the UARTE peripheral.

 The template `down-the-stack/dk_bsc/src/lib.rs` already contains the LED and Timer implementations.
 Add your code to the designated lines.
 You'll find a `//todo!` there.